GravityPDF/gravity-pdf-documentation/docs/v6/developers/filters/gfpdf_gf_noconflict_styles.md

 ## Description

-When Gravity Forms is in [No-Conflict mode](https://www.gravityhelp.com/documentation/article/enabling-no-conflict-mode/), along with [enqueuing CSS](https://developer.wordpress.org/reference/functions/wp_enqueue_style/) using `wp_enqueue_style()` you also need to specifically register styles so they are loaded on Gravity Forms pages.
+When Gravity Forms is in [No-Conflict mode](https://docs.gravityforms.com/enabling-no-conflict-mode/), along with [enqueuing CSS](https://developer.wordpress.org/reference/functions/wp_enqueue_style/) using `wp_enqueue_style()` you also need to specifically register styles so they are loaded on Gravity Forms pages.

 We've ensured any enqueued styles with a handle beginning with `gfpdf_css` are automatically registered, but you may need to register other WordPress styles.
-This filter allows you to easily register a WordPress CSS handler so it's included on No Conflict Gravity Form pages.
+This filter allows you to easily register a WordPress CSS handler, so it's included on No Conflict Gravity Form pages.

 ## Parameters

 ### $items | array
 *  The list of CSS handler currently being registered with Gravity Form's No-Conflict mode.
-*  By default any CSS handler beginning with `gfpdf_css`, and already enqueued, are registered on Gravity Forms pages.
+*  By default, any CSS handler beginning with `gfpdf_css`, and already enqueued, are registered on Gravity Forms pages.
 The following WordPress styles are also registered on *Gravity PDF pages*:

 ```language-php
 $default_styles = array(